TensorPy/TensorPy/README.md

 **Image Classification with TensorFlow made easy!**

-You can use TensorPy to classify images by simply passing a URL on the command line, or by using TensorPy in your Python program. **[TensorFlow](https://www.tensorflow.org/)** does all the image-recognition work.
+You can use TensorPy to classify images by simply passing a URL on the command line, or by using TensorPy in your Python programs. **[TensorFlow](https://www.tensorflow.org/)** does all the image-recognition work.
 TensorPy also simplifies TensorFlow installation by automating several setup steps into a single script (See **[install.sh](https://github.com/TensorPy/TensorPy/blob/master/install.sh)** for details).

 See **[help_docs/how_tensorpy_works.md](https://github.com/TensorPy/TensorPy/blob/master/help_docs/how_tensorpy_works.md)** for a detailed explanation of how TensorPy works.